 Digital Object Identifier (DOI)

 Parrish, Christopher, "Exploiting Full-Waveform Lidar Data and Multiresolution Wavelet Analysis for Vertical Object Detection and Recognition" (2007).
-Center for Coastal and Ocean Mapping.
+IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
 420.